Ahcene-B/ahcene-b.github.io/_pages/about.md

 Prior to joining the PTB, I was a postdoctoral researcher at the [Machine Learning group](https://machine-learning.uit.no/) at [University in Tromsø (Norway)](https://www.uit.no/en).

-I did my PhD at the [machine learning group](http://ml3.leuphana.de/team.html) under te supervision of [Ulf Brefeld](http://ml3.leuphana.de/ulf.html) at the [Leuphana University of Lüneburg](http://www.leuphana.de/en/home.html).
+I did my PhD at the [Machine Learning Group](http://ml3.leuphana.de/team.html) under te supervision of [Ulf Brefeld](http://ml3.leuphana.de/ulf.html) at the [Leuphana University of Lüneburg](http://www.leuphana.de/en/home.html).

 I received a Master and a Bachelor in pure Mathematics from the University Pierre et Marie Curie, Paris 6, now aka [Sorbonne Université](https://www.sorbonne-universite.fr/)🤷.